One of the most watched telescopes on eBay is a TINY 76mm Newtonian

 As you learn more about the things you're looking at you'll get an idea of the direction you would like to go and decide what your favourite types of astronomical object are.

-At that point, because you will have learned more as you progress, you will know what you need to get next to improve your viewing of your particular area of interest.
+At that point you will know what you need to get next to improve your viewing of your particular area of interest.

 Also, as you read more, talk to people and learn about astronomy, you'll come across other types of telescope.
 Some of these are very well suited to specialisms.
 In particular and worth a mention here is the Maksutov catadioptric telescope.
 Absolute wonder on the planets!
-However, I would still not recommend a beginner to start here, but according to Paul Money, the BBC Sky at Night equipment reviewer, there is no better telescope than the SkyWatcher 180Pro for observing the planets - But my advice for the beginner is: Get yourself some experience with the simpler telescope types before overcomplicating it for yourself!
+However, I would still not recommend a beginner to start here - Get some experience with the simpler telescope types before overcomplicating it for yourself!

 A travel scope should not be considered for your Main telescope, but will complement your Main telescope.
 There are plenty of short focus refractors in decent sizes that will still show you plenty when you're out an about.
 For instance I have an astronomy acquaintance who takes his in a back-pack when walking his dogs and sets up while they have a run about on the beach.